lwdsw/Kiln/app/EULA.md

 ## 4. USER-GENERATED CONTRIBUTIONS

 We may provide you with the opportunity to create, submit, post, display, transmit, perform, publish, distribute, or broadcast content and materials to us or in the Licensed Application, including but not limited to text, writings, video, audio, photographs, graphics, comments, suggestions, or personal information or other material (collectively, 'Contributions').
 Contributions may be viewable by other users of the Licensed Application and through third-party websites or applications.
 As such, any Contributions you transmit may be treated in accordance with the Licensed Application Privacy Policy.

+**Please note:** Any data or content that you **input into, import into, or create or generate using** the Licensed Application, and do not expressly transmit or submit to us, shall **not be considered "Contributions"** under this Agreement.
+Such data remains private and local to your device unless you **choose to** share it with us.

 When you create or make available any Contributions, you thereby represent and warrant that:

 1. The creation, distribution, transmission, public display, or performance, and the accessing, downloading, or copying of your Contributions do not and will not infringe the proprietary rights, including but not limited to the copyright, patent, trademark, trade secret, or moral rights of any third party.
 2. You are the creator and owner of or have the necessary licences, rights, consents, releases, and permissions to use and to authorise us, the Licensed Application, and other users of the Licensed Application to use your Contributions in any manner contemplated by the Licensed Application and this Licence Agreement.